harshgupta16/Battleship-game/README.md

 # Battleship-game
-Advanced version of the basic battleship game
+Basic single-player version of the game created on CodeAcademy